 "There was an article in the news saying a boy named Wulfgar **Ellingboe went missing a few years ago," Mallik suggested.

 "They stopped the investigation, though," Valkyrie recalled.

-"At that time, Mr. McGristle was pointing his fingers at us," Huynh said.
-"He blamed us for Wulfgar's disappearance...well, now we know he's safe and sound.
+"That was around the same time Mr. McGristle accidentally discovered Sanctuary," Huỳnh added.
+"Of course, he quickly had his fingers pointed at us.
+Well, now we know Wulfgar's safe and sound.
 And discovered our secret, too.
 Thank you, King Bruenor, for bringing him back.
 We'll make sure he is-"